mina5alaf/FWD-Udacity-Project-1/README.md

 ## About the Author

-My name is Mina Khalaf,i am a student at faculty of computers and articial intelligence Cairo univesrsity contact me : +201289655922
+My name is Mina Khalaf, I am a student at faculty of computers and articial intelligence Cairo univesrsity

+contact me : +201289655922

 ## Project Description